Yandex Cloud

 • getFunctionVersionId(): Returns the string ID of the function version.

-• getMemoryLimitInMB(): Returns the amount of memory specified when creating the version, MB.
+• getMemoryLimitInMB(): Returns the amount of memory specified when creating the version, in MB.

 • getRequestId(): Returns the request ID.

-• getToken(): Returns the parameters for authentication in the Yandex Cloud API.
+• getToken(): Returns the parameters for authentication with the Yandex Cloud APIs.

 Using the invocation contextUsing the invocation context

-You can use the invocation context to authenticate in the Yandex Cloud API.
+You can use the invocation context to authenticate with the Yandex Cloud APIs.

-If a function specifies a service account, the getToken() method will return a structure with information for account authentication.
+If you specified a service account for the function, the getToken() method will return a structure with authentication information for that account.
 You can use the following methods to get this information:

 • getAccessToken(): IAM token.